AthenZ/athenz/docs/principal_authentication.md

   group.

 User Authority is typically not allowed to carry out any authorized operation.
-It is required that the user first must obtain an NToken for his/her identity and use that NToken to carry out the authorized request.
+It is required that the user first must obtain an X509 certificate for his/her identity and use that certificate to carry out the authorized request.

 ### Principal Authority